The Activist Toolkit — Developing the Skills to Become a Trained Citizen Advocate

 Each skill builds upon the next within each grouping.
 You can choose to accomplish them in order or skip around.
 These how-to's are designed to challenge and inspire you as you grow as an advocate.
 By attempting and accomplishing each one, you build skill, talent, and confidence in exercising your personal and political power.
 As always, the RESULTS staff are available to explain and coach you as you take these actions.

 - Choose one RESULTS global or domestic issue and learn its basics.

 - Create and deliver an EPIC laser talk to another activist about the issue you choose.
-Also see our new PowerPoint for additional guidance.
+(Also see our EPIC PowerPoint as well as our PowerPoint on telling your story using "Public Narrative" for additional guidance.)